AlastairPickering/trait_environment_misalignment/README.md

   - **US:** Plot-level inventory data sourced from the [Forest Inventory and Analysis Database](https://research.fs.usda.gov/treesearch/42183).
 Contains `cleaned_state_data` subdirectory with data for US states.

 - **precomputed:**
-  Computationally expensive data such as bootstrapped runs that has been precomputed for ease of use
+  Computationally expensive data such as bootstrapped runs that have been precomputed for ease of use
 ---

 ## Usage Instructions